eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Service of issuing QEAAs may be defined as well.

-QEAA Providers maintain an interface to Wallet Units to provide QEAAs upon request, including mutual authentication.
+QEAA Providers maintain an interface to Wallet Units to provide QEAAs upon request.
 Potentially, they also maintain an interface towards Authentic Sources to verify attributes, as specified in Annex 2 [Topic 42].